Eye cancer

 You may have some bruising and swelling for a few days after your operation.
 Some people decide to wait for a while before they look at the changes after surgery.
 Your surgeon will try to hide any scars in existing lines and creases.
 Over time, scars usually fade and become less noticeable.
 You can use make-up or sunglasses to cover scars during the first few weeks after surgery.

 If your eye is removed, your surgeon will put a permanent eye-shaped implant into the socket during the operation.
 For the next few weeks, you may wear a plastic shell over this implant.
-It’s the shape of a contact lens but larger.
+The shell is the shape of a contact lens but larger.
 A few weeks afterwards, this shell is replaced with the artificial eye.
-It’s usually very hard for people to tell you have an artificial eye.
-It will have been made to match your real eye closely and should move almost normally, so it looks natural.
+The artificial eye will have been made to match your real eye closely and should move almost normally, so it looks natural.
+It’s usually very difficult for people to tell you have an artificial eye.

 Living with one eye